Special-K-s-Flightsim-Bots/DCSServerBot/extensions/README.md

 * **tacviewPlaybackDelay** Sets this as the Tacview playback delay.
 * **delete_after** specifies the number of days after which old Tacview files will get deleted by the bot.
 * **show_passwords** specifies whether to show the Tacview passwords in the server embed in your status channel or not.
-* **channel** a channel where your tacview files should be uploaded into on mission end.
+* **target** either a channel or a directory where your tacview files should be uploaded on mission end.

 ### LotAtc
 Another famous extension for DCS is [LotAtc](https://www.lotatc.com/) by D'Art.
 If you think about any kind of proper